 Launching an Ecosystem Development Fund, Focusing on BTCFi Applications

-7. ChainCatcher: GOAT has previously established an ecosystem pilot fund with a scale of 34 BTC, and a new ecosystem development fund will be established in Q4.
-What are the differences in focus between these two funds?
-You mentioned that the latter will incentivize the expansion of BTCFi application scenarios.
+7. ChainCatcher: GOAT has previously established an ecosystem pilot fund of 34 BTC, and a new ecosystem development fund will be established in Q4.
+What are the differences in the focus of incentives between these two funds?
+You also mentioned that the latter will incentivize the expansion of BTCFi application scenarios.
 What qualities do you prioritize when selecting and supporting projects?

-Kevin: The 34 BTC ecosystem pilot fund primarily serves the role of "igniting the fire," providing cold start and early-stage project support, focusing on user education, liquidity introduction, and other directions.
+Kevin: The 34 BTC ecosystem pilot fund mainly serves the role of "igniting" early-stage ecological projects, focusing on user education, liquidity introduction, and similar directions.

 The ecosystem development fund we will establish in Q4 will focus more on the expansion of BTCFi applications, especially projects that can generate sustainable cash flow and real trading demand, such as perpetual contracts, prediction markets, and stable asset protocols.

-When selecting projects, we place greater emphasis on three dimensions: security and audit traceability, unit incentive efficiency (the ratio of incentive input to TVL or trading volume output), and the long-termism and transparency of the team.
+When selecting projects, we prioritize three dimensions: security and audit traceability, unit incentive efficiency (the ratio of incentive input to TVL or trading volume output), and the long-termism and transparency of the team.

 8. ChainCatcher: What are the existing application scenarios that have been implemented in the GOAT ecosystem?
 Which BTCFi application directions do you see potential in?

-Kevin: Currently, our ecosystem has implemented applications across three major usage scenarios: "Earn, Trade, Play."
+Kevin: Currently, our ecosystem has implemented applications in three major usage scenarios: "Earn, Trade, Play."

-For example, in the Earn aspect, there are products like SafeBox, Artemis Staking, StableJack, and Summer, which cater to users with different risk preferences and can form looping strategies for advanced users to arbitrage;
+For example, in the Earn aspect, there are SafeBox, Artemis Staking, StableJack, and Summer, which are yield products aimed at users with different risk preferences, and they can also form looping strategies for advanced users to arbitrage;

-In the Trade aspect, basic DEXs include OKU and GOATSwap, and we have recently launched Perps GOATUP;
+In the Trade aspect, basic DEXs include OKU, GOATSwap, and the latest Perps GOATUP;

-In the Play aspect, products like the One Piece event, Lucky Draw lottery system, and GOATRocket provide users with many play-and-earn opportunities.
-Looking ahead, we are most optimistic about the BTCFi direction, especially in derivatives trading, prediction markets, liquidation, and stable asset protocols.
+In the Play aspect, products like One Piece activities, Lucky Draw lottery system, and GOATRocket provide users with many play-and-earn opportunities.
+Looking ahead, we are most optimistic about the BTCFi direction, especially derivatives trading, prediction markets, liquidation, and stable asset protocols.
 These directions not only have clear business models but also bring higher trading activity and network security.

 9. ChainCatcher: The roadmap emphasizes prioritizing the incubation of perpetual contracts and prediction markets.
 Why these two directions?
 What unique advantages or opportunities do you think they have on Bitcoin Layer2 compared to Ethereum or other chains?

-On GOAT, thanks to real-time proving and the low-latency Sequencer architecture, we can achieve near-instant settlement while ensuring the native-level security of BTC.
-Moreover, these two types of applications are also core engines for stimulating liquidity in the BTC ecosystem, bringing real trading momentum to BTCFi, as users can genuinely earn Bitcoin, which is not achievable in other ecosystems.
+On GOAT, thanks to real-time proving and low-latency Sequencer architecture, we can achieve near-instant settlement while ensuring the native-level security of BTC.
+Moreover, these two types of applications are also the core engines that stimulate liquidity in the BTC ecosystem, bringing real trading momentum to BTCFi, as users can genuinely earn Bitcoin, which is not achievable in other ecosystems.

-Completing Three Major Challenges, the Bitcoin Ecosystem Will Welcome the "OP Moment"
+Completing Three Major Challenges, Bitcoin Ecosystem Will Welcome "OP Moment"

 10. ChainCatcher: How do you view the trend of public companies building Bitcoin treasury?
 What impact will it have on your construction of BTCFi?
 Will it generate new demands?